 We now further assume the self-averaging approximation $ \mathbb{E}[\log \text{Tr}[\rho_{A,Q}^2]]\simeq \log \mathbb{E}[ \text{Tr}[\rho_{A,Q}^2]]$.
-This property can be proven for the Haar ensemble \cite{kf-21,rac-24} in the thermodynamic limit $L\to\infty$.
+This property can be proven for the Haar ensemble \cite{kf-21,rac-24} when $L\to\infty$.
 For the $U(1)$ ensemble under consideration, we lack of an analytical proof, although the numerical analysis performed in~\cite{sm} supports it, even at finite $L$.
 Applying the self-averaging property, we obtain

-A check of this result is presented in~\cite{sm}, where we exactly compute numerically the average asymmetry by sampling a statistically significant number of $U(1)$ random states in the same charge sector $M$.
-Eq.~\eqref{eq:EDS} has a non-trivial dependence both on $\ell_A$ and on the chosen total conserved charge $M$ for the random states.
+A numerical check of this result is presented in~\cite{sm}.
+Eq.~\eqref{eq:EDS} has a non-trivial dependence on $\ell_A$ and the total conserved charge $M$ of the random states.
 This makes it drastically different from the result for the ordinary Haar ensemble of states, calculated in Refs.~\cite{ampc-24,rac-24}.
 In that case, any symmetry is broken and, for any charge $Q_{\hat{n}}$, the average asymmetry is

 Unfortunately, the analytical analysis of the higher cumulants of $\Delta S^{(2)}_A$, and in particular the variance, is much more complicated and we are not able to obtain an analytical prediction.
 For this reason, the variance displayed in Fig.~\ref{fig:asymfullspectrum} is obtained numerically.